manbaritone/SynProtX/README.md

 The models in comparison are  `XGBoost`, `DeepDDS`, `DeepSyn`, `SynProtX` variations, and `AttenSyn`.
 The type of split includes `random`, cold-start for (leave-one-out) drugs, drug combinations, and cell lines, and ablation (gene and protein) on both classification and regression tasks.

+> **Disclaimer:** The CSV files in the "results" folder are not covered by the same MIT license as the source code.
+These data files are dedicated to the public domain under **CC0 public domain**.

 ## Citations

 **Zenodo**